 In fact, you aren’t even referenced anywhere, no one knows the new creative work is yours.
 So, how do you get it back?

-The large number of social networks and the huge amount of content that is shared on them every day makes it difficult to figure out just who helped themselves to your intellectual property (IP) in the first place.
+A large number of social networks and the huge amount of content that is shared on them every day makes it difficult to figure out just who helped themselves to your intellectual property (IP) in the first place.

 If you happen to know, then you can jump straight to taking legal action based on your copyright having been infringed (if you can prove a substantial amount of it has been reproduced without your permission).